Comparison·Jun 15, 2026·12 min read

 If you are a tier-one bank or a large established lender that already runs on CRIF bureau data, has a risk-engineering team, has a multi-quarter deployment window, and values one-vendor coverage of bureau, decisioning, fraud, anti-money laundering, and debt collection, CRIF StrategyOne is on your shortlist.
 So are GDS Link, Provenir, FICO Originations Manager, and Experian PowerCurve.
 We do not chase that segment.
 The article happily acknowledges who owns it and why.

-If you are a fintech, NBFC, multifinance, microfinance, BNPL, rural bank, cooperative, mid-market SME lender, or a digital lender launching a new product, the enterprise originations model does not fit your buying motion or your operational reality.
-You need document intelligence on whatever your applicants actually send.
-You need a credit officer to operate the policy editor directly, with no consultant in the loop.
+For everyone else, the enterprise originations model does not fit your buying motion or your operational reality.
+You need document intelligence that reads and analyses whatever your applicants actually send, and cross-checks each document against the evidence in the image.
+You need your credit and risk teams to operate the Decisioning Engine directly, with no consultant in the loop.
 You need to know what the platform costs before committing.
 You need to be live this quarter.
 You probably already have a bureau relationship and you do not need a second one bundled into your decisioning contract.
 That is what Floowed is built for.
 Not a smaller version of the enterprise platforms.
 A different category of decisioning, built around a different buyer.

 Frequently asked questions